 The hotspots of Sweden’s social and environmental footprints

 This section presents the remaining social and environmental footprints of Swedish consumption and investigates the hotspot countries of origin for each, comparing between models where data are available.
-This includes global hotspots of the employment footprint from the OECD, EXIOBASE, Eora and WIOD models, the material footprint (domestic extraction including XXXXX) from EXIOBASE, Eora and WIOD and water from EXIOBASE and Eora.
+This includes global hotspots of the employment footprint from the OECD, EXIOBASE, Eora and WIOD models, the material footprint (domestic extraction including biomass, fossil fuels, metallic and non-metaillic mineral ores, see appendix) from EXIOBASE, Eora and WIOD and water from EXIOBASE and Eora.
 Comparing both between indicators and models provides insight into both the variation between environmental and social indicators and agreement between models.

 Sweden’s footprint of employment